Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Experiment Details

 \subsection{Real-World Experiment Task Details}

-We provide a summary of all real-world tasks in ~\cref{tab:task_summary}, and we will explain how we calculate the average task progress (ATP) for each task.

-\textbf{Bimanual Tasks} We design three bimanual tasks on the dual-arm robot: \emph{Pen in Container}, \emph{Flower in Vase} and \emph{Pot Tidy up}.
-To better study the performance of different methods on these tasks, we propose to utilize average task progress (ATP) as the metric, and here we give the detail of how we determine whether the method has accomplished a certain sub-task, shown in ~\cref{tab:real_dual}.
-All the objects involved are randomized within a region of 10 cm $\ times$10 cm.
-The three tasks are summarized in~\cref{tab:task_summary}, with detailed task progress definitions in~\cref{tab:real_dual} and visual illustrations in~\cref{fig:real_bimanual_illustration}.
+We evaluate our method on seven real-world manipulation tasks, including three bimanual tasks and four single-arm tasks.
+Table~\ref{tab:task_summary} summarizes each task together with its average trajectory length, the number of demonstrations, and the corresponding language instruction.

+To provide a more fine-grained evaluation than binary success rates, we adopt the \textbf{Average Task Progress (ATP)} metric.
+Each task is decomposed into several sequential stages, and the ATP score is computed by normalizing the achieved stage index.
+Detailed task progress definitions for both bimanual and single-arm tasks are presented in Tables~\ref{tab:real_dual} and~\ref{tab:real_single}, respectively.

+\textbf{Bimanual Tasks.} We design three representative bimanual manipulation tasks on the ALOHA platform, namely \emph{Flower in Vase}, \emph{Pen in Container}, and \emph{Pot Tidy Up}.
+To provide a more informative evaluation than binary success rates, we adopt the \textbf{Average Task Progress (ATP)} metric.
+Specifically, each task is decomposed into a sequence of ordered stages, and a trial is considered to have reached the highest successfully completed stage before failure.
+The ATP score is obtained by normalizing the achieved stage index, enabling fair comparisons across tasks with different horizons.
+During data collection and evaluation, all manipulated objects are randomly initialized within a $10\,\mathrm{cm}\times10\,\mathrm{cm}$ workspace to introduce spatial variations.

+The detailed stage definitions are summarized in Table~\ref{tab:real_dual}.
+Visual illustrations of the three tasks are provided in~\cref{fig:exp illustration}.

-\textbf{Single-arm Tasks} To further compare the performance of different methods on real robots, we design four single-arm tasks on the ALOHA-style dual-arm platform, where only the right arm is activated.
-For these tasks, only the front camera and the wrist-mounted camera on the right arm are used as RGB inputs.
-The four tasks are summarized in~\cref{tab:task_summary}, with detailed task progress definitions in~\cref{tab:real_single} and visual illustrations in~\cref{fig:real_single_arm}.
+\textbf{Single-Arm Tasks.} To further evaluate policy performance under simpler manipulation settings, we additionally design four single-arm tasks on the same robotic platform, where only the right arm is activated.
+For these experiments, visual observations consist only of the front-view camera and the wrist-mounted camera on the active arm.
+Similar to the bimanual setting, each task is decomposed into multiple sequential stages for ATP evaluation.
+The complete task progress definitions are presented in Table~\ref{tab:real_single}, while qualitative examples are shown in~\cref{fig:exp illustration}.